CharellKing/fedora-tools/README.md

 ============

 Every time, reinstall system, I almost spend all the day tinkering on all kind of softwares and configurations.
 So I make a plan to script all the operations and simplify all the procedures.
+Now I only execute "sh fedora.sh", it can finish almost the tasks.

 sudo (fedora-sudoers.sh)